1 to 5 Scale Survey Template

 -

-How do I analyze matrix rating data?
+How do I analyze matrix rating data from this template?

 -